Zsailer/shorten/README.md

 # Shorten

-Simple tool to shorten any command in your terminal.
+Simple (Python) tool to shorten any command in your terminal.

 ## Example

-**To shorten a command:**
+To shorten a command, call `shorten` and then the command and alias.

 ```
 $ shorten echo e
 ```